 This is the first computer that I've built with design in mind, as well as the first water cooled PC I've attempted.
-I won't lie, it was sometimes incredibly frustrating to implement all of the original aspects that I wanted.
-But in the end it turned out exactly how I imagined it.
+It was sometimes incredibly frustrating to implement all of the original aspects that I wanted.
+But, in the end, it turned out exactly how I imagined it would.
 I've decided to simply call it "Nightmare" because it fits with the whole theme of the build.
 When it comes time to upgrade, I'll begin work on the Nightmare Mk.
 2

 Now that it's finished I use it for gaming and music production.
 It runs every game I can throw at it on the highest graphics settings with zero lag.
 Plus whenever it's not in use, I have it compute protein folding tasks from Stanford for cancer research (Folding@home).
 Can't really ask for much more than that!

 As far as performance goes, I've managed to hit a 4.4GHz overclock on the CPU and a 1300Mhz overclock on the GPU.

 I hope you enjoy looking at it as much as I did building it!